-Young adults are more likely than older adults to be a victim of crime.
-In the 2001 survey, 46 percent of the 15-24 year age group had experienced victimisation compared with 33 percent of those aged 25-39, 28 percent of the 40-59 year age group and 13 percent of those aged 60 and over.
-People aged 15-24 years were more than twice as likely to be a victim of violent crime as the 25-39 year age group, the next closest group.
+Young adults are more likely than older adults to be victims of crime.
+In the 2001 survey, 46 percent of 15-24 year olds had experienced victimisation compared with 33 percent of those aged 25-39 years, 28 percent of the 40-59 years age group and 13 percent of those aged 60 years and over.
+People aged 15-24 years were more than twice as likely to be a victim of violent crime as the 25-39 years age group, the next closest group.
 Young adults were also more likely than older people to experience an individual property offence, though the difference by age was less pronounced than for violent offences.